-Title: The City Temple – Heart of Jewish Life in Vienna
+The Stadttempel – the Heart of Jewish Life in Vienna

-The City Temple is Vienna's main synagogue and has been a living symbol of Jewish culture, history, and the present since 1826.
-Built between 1822 and 1826 according to plans by imperial architect Joseph Kornhäusel, the monument today stands for openness, tradition, and the future.
-As the heart of Jewish life in Vienna, the City Temple brings together daily prayers, weekly Shabbat, bar and bat mitzvah celebrations, weddings, circumcisions, and other Jewish ceremonies—in a listed building that breathes history while offering space for the present and always looking to the future.
+Since 1826, Vienna’s main synagogue, the Stadttempel, has stood as a living symbol of Jewish culture, history and contemporary life.
+Built between 1822 and 1826 to the designs of Imperial architect Joseph Kornhäusel, the synagogue today represents openness, tradition and the future.
+As the centerpiece of Jewish life in Vienna, the Stadttempel brings together daily prayer, weekly Shabbat services, bar and bat mitzvahs, weddings, circumcisions and other Jewish celebrations, within a listed historic site that breathes history, provides space for the present and always looks to the future.

-To mark the 200th anniversary of this important building, the Münze Österreich is issuing a commemorative medal.
-A lasting symbol that makes history visible.
+On the occasion of the 200th anniversary of this historic landmark, Münze Österreich is issuing a commemorative medal – a lasting symbol that makes history visible.

 Diameter: 38 x 31 mm (oval)